Haemorrhage Shock And Blood Transfusion Short Question and Answer

 Haemophilia Cause:

-• Lack of factor 8, coagulation factor.
+• Lack of factor 8, a coagulation factor.

 Haemophilia Clinical features: